Join our collective of providers, services, classes, and courses nationwide! Visit List with Us for more information.

 • Strong resistance to tummy time that does not ease with time or position changes

-• Preferring to keep the head turned to one side (possible torticollis)
+• Preferring to keep the head turned to one side (possible torticollis — early identification and physical therapy lead to the best outcomes)¹²

 This content is for educational purposes only and does not constitute medical advice, diagnosis, or treatment.
 For concerns related to your baby’s health, development, or sleep, or your own physical or mental wellbeing, always consult a qualified healthcare provider.